| | |

 Instructions

-3. Peel the eggs and slice them in half lengthwise.
-Carefully remove the yolks and place them in a mixing bowl.
+2. Slice the hard-boiled eggs in half lengthwise.
+Carefully remove the yolks and place them in a mixing bowl, keeping the whites intact.

-4. Mash the yolks with mayonnaise, mustard, Cajun seasoning, and cayenne pepper until smooth and creamy.
-Stir in the sauerkraut and half of the chopped sausage.
+3. Mash the yolks with the mayonnaise, Dijon mustard, Cajun seasoning, and paprika until smooth and creamy.

 Nutrition